Topology-Informed Graph Transformer: TOPOLOGY-INFORMED GRAPH TRANSFORMER(TIGT)

 Theorem \ref{theorem:TIGT_2} hence shows that TIGT has capability to distinguish pairs of graphs which are not distinguishable by algorithms comparable to 3-WL test, such as the generalized distance Weisfeiler-Lehman test (GD-WL) utilizing either shortest path distance (SPD) or resistance distance (RD)~\citep{zhang2023rethinking}.

-\textbf{Graph biconnectivity} \; \; Given that TIGT is able to distinguish classes of graphs that 3-WL cannot, it is reasonable to ask whether TIGT can capture topological properties of graphs that state-of-the-art techniques can encapsulate, which is the problem of detecting bi-connectivity of graphs~\citep{zhang2023rethinking, ma2023graph}.
+\textbf{Graph biconnectivity} \; \; Given that TIGT is able to distinguish classes of graphs that 3-WL cannot, it is reasonable to ask whether TIGT can capture topological properties of graphs that other state-of-the-art techniques can encapsulate.
+One of such properties is bi-connectivity of graphs~\citep{zhang2023rethinking, ma2023graph}.
 We recall that a {{connected } graph $G$ is vertex (or edge) biconnected if there exists a vertex $v$ (or an edge $e$) such that $G \setminus \{v\}$ (or $G \setminus \{e\}$) has more connected components than $G$.
-As these state-of-the-art techniques can demonstrate, TIGT as well is capable to distinguish vertex (or edge) bi-connectivity.
+As these state-of-the-art techniques can demonstrate, TIGT as well is capable to distinguish vertex (or edge) bi-connectivity of graphs.
 The idea of the proof relies on comparing the Euler characteric formula for graphs $G$ and $G \setminus \{v\}$ (or $G \setminus \{e\})$, the specific details of which are provided in Appendix \ref{appendix:TIGT3}.

 \begin{theorem} Suppose $G$ and $H$ are two graphs with the same number of nodes, edges, and connected components such that $G$ is vertex (or edge) biconnected, whereas $H$ is not.
 Then TIGT can distinguish $G$ and $H$ as non-isomorphic graphs. \end{theorem}